PopeyeURS/ulyssescaballes-mpv.config/README.md

 # Ulysses Caballes’ MPV Configuration

 A hand‑crafted cinema engine built for uncompromising realism, adaptive precision, and immersive fidelity.
-*Featuring KEMAR SOFA‑driven binaural audio for true Atmos/IMAX headphone experience.*
+*Featuring KEMAR SOFA‑driven binaural audio for true Atmos/IMAX headphone immersion, with EQ and convolution enhancing clarity and depth on speakers as well.*

 ## Core Components